Skip to main content

 Errors

-DriverError is the base.
+In Python, DriverError is the base.
 DriverDeviceNotFound says “the candidate disappeared between discover and open.”
 DriverPermissionDenied says “the device exists but the agent process cannot open it” (missing udev rule, locked USB, etc.).
+The Rust enum mirrors these: DeviceNotFound and PermissionDenied carry the same meaning, InvalidParam is returned for an unknown set_param name or an unknown actuate action, and NotSupported is returned for an optional capability a device does not have (a rate command on a position-only gimbal, RTCM injection on a non-RTK GPS).
+Other carries any predictable, recoverable condition that does not fit a named kind.
 The host catches these, logs them, and surfaces them in the GCS plugin event stream.
-A driver that raises bare Exception is treated as crashed and the plugin is moved to the circuit-breaker state per the lifecycle rules.
+A Python driver that raises bare Exception (or a Rust driver that panics) is treated as crashed and the plugin is moved to the circuit-breaker state per the lifecycle rules.

 Where to go next